Search

 • Penthouse in Monaco with panoramic terrace: over €50 million.

-Listed price vs. market price
+Displayed price vs. market price

 The offer is too low

-Thinking that “everything is negotiable”
+To think that "everything is negotiable"

 Losing a unique asset